M Winkworth PLC Corporate governance and current constitutional documents

 All Directors receive regular and timely information on the Group’s operational and financial performance.
 Relevant information is circulated to the Directors in advance of meetings.
 All Directors have direct access to the advice and services of the Company Secretary and, if necessary, are able to take independent professional advice on the furtherance of their duties at the Company’s expense.

-The Board comprises three Executive Directors and three Non-executive Directors.
+The Board comprises three Executive Directors and five Non-executive Directors, one of whom (John Nicol) has elected to stand down as of 12 September 2024.
 The Non-executive Directors are all professionally qualified and experienced in Winkworth’s areas of operation.
-Whilst Lawrence Alkin owns more than 3% of the Ordinary Shares of M. Winkworth PLC, we consider him to be independent, and all the Non-executives Directors are considered to bring an independent judgement to bear notwithstanding their relationships, varying lengths of service, and investments in M Winkworth PLC.
+Whilst Lawrence Alkin owns more than 3% of the Ordinary Shares of M. Winkworth PLC, we consider him to be independent, and all the Non-executives Directors are considered to bring an independent judgement to bear notwithstanding their relationships, varying lengths of service, and investments in M Winkworth PLC

 The Board has a Schedule of Matters Reserved to it which, together with the Committee Terms of Reference, are available from the Company Secretary on request.